gnss-sdr/geniuss-place/_sp-blocks/01-signal-source.md

 $ cmake -DENABLE_OSMOSDR=ON ../
 ```

-Not all the OsmoSDR-compatible devices can work as radio frequency
-front-ends for proper GNSS signal receiving.
+Note that not all the OsmoSDR-compatible devices can work as radio frequency front-ends for proper GNSS signal reception, please check the specifications.
+For suitable RF front-ends, you can use:

 ### Implementation: `Osmosdr_Signal_Source`